mimunzar/cz.precipitation-summary/README.txt

 Precipitation Summary Tool
 ==========================

 The tools allows to make statistics of selected rains from recorded  rain  data.
 The input of the tool is data recorded in Excell sheets.
-The output are Excell sheets with written statistics of selected rains.
+The outputs are Excell sheets with rain statistics.

 Installation